-Liverpool have had plenty of iconic players down the years, but there’s only one man the Anfield faithful call ‘God’.
+Liverpool have had a number of iconic players throughout the club’s history, but there’s only one man the Anfield faithful call ‘God’.

 Bursting through at a time when Liverpool were in desperate need of inspiration under the management of Graeme Souness, Robbie Fowler captured the hearts of the red half of Merseyside thanks to his daring endeavour, scally demeanour and insatiable appetite for scoring goals – lots and lots of goals.

 As The Guardian’s Rob Smyth once so brilliantly put it, Fowler “fused the mischief of Ferris Bueller with the swagger of Liam Gallagher”.

 Neil Atkinson, presenter of The Anfield Wrap, told the The Guardian in 2014: “Fowler is the moment when supporters around my age, 33, stop seeing Liverpool players as their collective dads.

 “Those 80s men we grew up watching were moustachioed, certain, endlessly winning.
 Robbie was different.
 He was a roguish big brother.
 He’d get you into scrapes and he’d get you out of them.
 Less certain but so much more fun.”

 We’ve looked back at 10 reasons why Fowler will always be so loved by Liverpool supporters.